Lidia Amarales: Early life and education

 She was born in Santiago de Chile, the daughter of Dr. Jorge Amarales Aspinall and Marta Lidia Osorio Perich.
-At the age of 7 she moved with her family to the city of Punta Arenas, where she completed her primary and secondary studies in the Liceo de Niñas de Punta Arenas.
-She completed her higher studies in Medicine at the University of Chile in Santiago between 1971 and 1978, and then specialized as a Pediatrician in 1984, and as a Pediatric Bronchopulmonary Specialist in 2004.
-The training of this last subspecialty was carried out at the Academic Hospital of the Free University of Brussels, Belgium.
+At the age of 7 she moved with her family to the city of Punta Arenas, where she completed her primary and secondary studies at the Liceo de Niñas de Punta Arenas.
+She completed her higher studies in Medicine at the University of Chile in Santiago between 1971 and 1978, and then specialized as a pediatrician in 1984 and as a pediatric bronchopulmonary specialist in 2004.
+Training for this last subspecialty was carried out at the Academic Hospital of the Free University of Brussels, Belgium.
 Between 2008 and 2011 she completed a master's degree in public health at the University of Chile.

-She married in Santiago in 1978, with the gynecologist Eric Román Carrasco, who became councilor of the Punta Arenas municipality between 2005 and 2008.
-Together they have three children, Javiera (1980), Gabriela (1984) and Alonso (1987).
+She married in Santiago in 1978 to the gynecologist Eric Román Carrasco, who became a councilor of the Punta Arenas municipality between 2005 and 2008.
+Together they have three children: Javiera (1980), Gabriela (1984) and Alonso (1987).

 In 1969 she was elected Snow Queen during the first edition of the Punta Arenas Winter Carnival, defeating Vivianne Blanlot on that occasion.